 8.3 All information held by the government should be treated with care and protected from unauthorised or unlawful release.

-8.5 The government, under the State Sector Act 1988, is expected to deliver public services collaboratively.
+8.6 The government, under the Public Service Act 2020, is expected to deliver public services collaboratively.
 This will often require personal information that has been collected by one agency to be shared with another.
-Departments should consider how to use and manage personal information early in the policy development process, and they are encouraged to seek advice from the Office of the Privacy Commissioner or discuss approaches with the Government Chief Privacy Officer.
-Information sharing can often be achieved in a way that is consistent with the Privacy Act's information privacy principles (see paragraph 8.67).
-Where potential inconsistencies with the information privacy principles are identified, the Privacy Act and other legislative regimes contain tools that can enable the information sharing.
+Agencies should consider how to use and manage personal information early in the policy development process, and they should seek advice from their legal or privacy advisers, the Government Chief Privacy Officer or the Office of the Privacy Commissioner.
+Information sharing can often be achieved in a way that is consistent with the Privacy Act 2020’s information privacy principles (see paragraph 8.73).
+Where potential inconsistencies with the information privacy principles are identified, the Privacy Act 2020 and other legislative regimes contain tools that can enable the information sharing.
 In all cases, appropriate safeguards must be built into sharing arrangements.

 Security classification of government documents

-8.6 Government documents may be given a security classification.
-Classified documents must be handled according to the Protective Security Requirements .
-Guidance on the application of security classifications to Cabinet material is set out in the CabGuide (see paragraph 8.43 for information on the release of classified information under the Official Information Act).
+8.7 Government documents may be given a security classification.
+Classified documents must be handled according to the Protective Security Requirements.
+Guidance on the application of security classifications to Cabinet material is set out in the CabGuide (see paragraph 8.46 for information on the release of classified information under the Official Information Act 1982).

 Improper release or use of information held by the government